netunicorn/netunicorn/docs/general_design.md

 6. After results received, the system finalizes the corresponding environment

 ## Assumptions
-- Infrastructure has resources (servers/VMs/etc) to host the system ([vocabulary](vocabulary.md): Director infrastructure)
+- Infrastructure has resources (servers/VMs/etc) to host the netunicorn system services ([vocabulary](vocabulary.md): core services)
-- Part of director infrastructure is available to users of the system
+- Public endpoint of some services of director infrastructure is presented to users (mediator service API)
-- Part of director infrastructure is available to target infrastructure (using IP address and/or DNS resolution)
+- Endpoint of gateway service of director infrastructure is available to target (deployment) nodes
-- All target infrastructure devices are capable of executing arbitrary Python code (to support arbitrary pipelines)
+- All target infrastructure devices are capable of executing arbitrary Python code (to support arbitrary pipelines) or docker containers
 	- Target infrastructure devices that are not capable can use [sidecar pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar)
-- Target infrastructure is controlled by director infrastructre via IT automation software (Ansible, SaltStack, etc.)
+- Target infrastructure is controlled by some deployment system (IT automation software like Ansible, SaltStack, etc.).
+	- netunicorn does not present its own deployment system or infrastructure control, and fully relies on existing system via a specific connector

 ## Coarse architecture of the system
 ```mermaid